 Universities in Amsterdam and The Netherlands

-University of Amsterdam (UvA) – Founded in 1632, UvA is the country’s largest university with around 32,000 students including 5,000 international students.
+University of Amsterdam (UvA) – Founded in 1632, UvA is the country’s largest university with around 41,000 students.
+It offers over 200 English-taught Master’s courses.
 It has 7 faculties: Humanities, Social and Behavioural Sciences, Economics and Business, Law, Science, Medicine and Dentistry.
 UvA buildings are scattered around the centre of Amsterdam.

 Nyenrode Business Universiteit – This is a private business university located just outside Breukelen, a small town between Amsterdam and Utrecht.
 It has a campus featuring a historic 12th century castle and offers various business and accounting courses including MBAs.

-Research universities of the Netherlands are very well regarded.
-The following are Dutch universities ranked in the top 200 in the Times Higher Education World University Rankings 2019:
+Research universities of the Netherlands are well regarded.
+The following are Dutch universities ranked in the top 200 on the Times Higher Education World University Rankings 2022:

 Visa/entry requirements for the Netherlands – International students from the European Economic Area (EEA) can freely enter the Netherlands and do not require a visa.
 Those from most other countries outside Europe studying longer than 3 months generally require an entry visa MVV (machtiging tot voorlopig verblijf) – although certain nationals are exempt – including those from Australia, Canada, Japan, New Zealand, South Korea and USA.